TomSB1423/Obsidian-Darkside20k/Meeting Notes/Week 7.md

 Look at scintillators in general

-- In principle more energy going into S1 than S2 as takes less energy to produce S1, why?
+In principle more energy going into S1 than S2 as takes less energy to produce S1, why?
-	-
+	Knowledge not really needed